-• All shirts as a part of the regular dress code may be worn untucked.

-- All shirts must completely cover shoulders (and all undergarments), abdomen, back, cleavage, and undergarments at all times when sitting or standing. - Sheer shirts for Girls must have a traditional, wide strap tank top or dress code approved shirt underneath. - Boys' shirts must have sleeves.
+- All shirts as a part of the regular dress code may be worn untucked. - All shirts must completely cover shoulders (and all undergarments), abdomen, back, cleavage, and undergarments at all times when sitting or standing. - Sheer shirts for Girls must have a traditional, wide strap tank top or dress code approved shirt underneath. - 7-12th grade Boys' shirts must have sleeves. - PK-6th grade may wear sleeveless shirts so long as the shoulder is completely covered (no tank tops).